Semi-Classical Limit of Quantum Gravity on Corners: QCS Dynamical System

+Equation~\eqref{eq:berezinishamiltonian} implies that the coordinate functions and the Berezin functions differ, at most, by a constant.
+Since we have shown above that all choices of moment map are equivalent, we may set this constant to zero without loss of generality.
 This brings us to the main result of the paper: the classical observables of a QCS system are obtained as the coherent-state expectation values of the quantized operators associated with the algebra generators.
 More precisely, the (twisted) comoment maps can be expressed as the composition of the Berezin function with the moment map

 where, in the above expression, $\mu^c$ is the particular choice of twisted moment map that lands on the orbit $\tilde{\mathcal{O}}^{(s,c)}$.
 This establishes the correspondence between the classical observables, expressed as moment maps, and the quantum operators of the $\mathrm{QCS}$ algebra.
 While this correspondence is exact for linear coordinate functions, the situation is more subtle for higher-order operators.
 This point is particularly important, since quadratic operators encode quantum fluctuations